Máiréad Tyers: meet the star of TV's best comedy about young people

 Happily, Tyers can now tell fans old and new that season two is dropping on Disney+ on March 6.
 When NME meets her in a quiet corner of a west London bar, it’s barely midday so we both order flat whites, but her passion for the show spills forth even before the caffeine hits.
 “It has the distinct voice of a cult film,” she enthuses.
 “The costumes, jokes and music are all so distinct.”
 Fans of season one’s soundtrack, which was packed with indie bangers by Willow Kayne, Goat Girl and Mitski, will be glad to know season two keeps up the good work – the trailer is powered by Wet Leg‘s glorious ‘Chaise Longue’.

-Extraordinary is Tyers’ first lead screen role and she likens the vibe on set to a “real family affair”, a comparison actors draw a lot, but the 26-year-old rising star has no hints of thesp-y pretentiousness.
+Extraordinary is Tyers’ first lead screen role and she likens the vibe on set to a “real family affair”, a comparison actors draw a lot, but the 25-year-old rising star has no hints of thesp-y pretentiousness.
 When we ask who her acting heroes were when she was growing up near Cork in Ireland, she replies: “Is it silly to say Lizzie McGuire?
 Obviously I mean, Hilary Duff [the actress who played her] – I adored all her films.”

 As a kid, Tyers felt the same way about the late, great Robin Williams – she particularly loved his raucous ’90s comedies Mrs. Doubtfire and Flubber.
 “I always feel a bit stupid when I say things like that, because I know I should be saying Meryl Streep and the big shots,” she says.
 “But you know, those were the films that I completely believed in and which made me happy.
 And in a way, I feel like that’s what’s important.”